MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

    > **Note**: Wait for the provisioning to complete.
 This should take less about 3 minutes.

-### Task 2: Create and configure Azure Virtual Machines disks
+### Task 2: Create and configure Azure Virtual Machine disks

 In this task, you use the Azure Cloud Shell to provision a set of Azure Virtual Machine **managed disks** and attach them to your SUSE Linux VMs from Task 1.
 This process involves initializing the disks, setting appropriate LUN values, and configuring host caching to optimize performance for your SAP applications.